Readme-Workflows/recent-activity/docs/Configuration.md

 ----
 ## Setup
 To get started, first make sure to have at least version 2.0.0 of the Action, as versions prior to it don't have the config options.
+The latest version can be found on the [Releases Section][releases] of this repository.

 An example workflow should look something like this for you:
 ```yaml